-- You can use this simple method for making homemade baby food for lots of vegetables including root vegetables like squash, sweet potatoes, potatoes, etc. Things like peas work well too.
+- You can use this simple method for making homemade baby food for lots of vegetables including root vegetables like squash, sweet potatoes (more ideas here: Storing Sweet Potatoes), potatoes, etc. Things like peas work well too.
 Here are 27 easy baby food recipes to try.

 - Don’t waste your time with those pieces of junk blenders from Wal-Mart that don’t really work and also seem to break every few months.
 If you’re serious about making homemade baby food at home, get yourself our #1 recommended blender: The Oster Versa.
 In terms of power, it’s similar to the Vitamix, but it comes with a far cheaper price-tag.
 With its easy blending as well as clean-up, it’ll end up saving you a ton of time.